eldu/CIS563-FluidSolver/README.md

 ##### Camera
 - Camera - Sets the camera object for the viewport
-- Controls - Allows use of mouse and keyboard to move around the viewport (NOT IMPLEMENTED).
-The only things in this file are from the tutorial.
-I broke the controls because I wanted to do a callback function so that I won't have to check a lot of things every time loop.
+- Controls - Implemented arrows keys to rotate around scene.
+TODO: Improve controls to include mouse input and panning.
+Also, instead of recomputing the camera every frame, simply check if there has been an event.
+Unfortaunte event callback functions may only make use of static objects and such.
+Therefore as Austin suggested, I may create a singleton class.
+The controls and input files don't currently do anything because I coudn't figure it out...
+But this is an improvement to be done later.

 ##### Fluid Solver
 - fluidParticle - Represents 1 particle